projectcontour/community/QUALITY.md

 Contour has no automated integration tests.
 This is being worked on as a separate test harness.
 Additionally, when the Kubernetes SIG-NETWORK Ingress conformance tests are available, the Contour project will integrate them into the CI pipeline.

-At release time, a collection of integration tests is performed manually [#2223](https://github.com/projectcontour/contour/issues/2223).
+At release time, a collection of integration tests is performed manually as per [#2223](https://github.com/projectcontour/contour/issues/2223).

 ## Continuous Integration

 The Contour project run checks on every PR to ensure that the master branch is always releasable.
 [Travis](https://travis-ci.org/github/projectcontour/contour)
-is the current CI host, but the project plans to migrate to a different provider in the near future [#2200](https://travis-ci.org/github/projectcontour/contour).
+is the current CI host, but the project plans to migrate to a different provider in the near future as per [#2200](https://github.com/projectcontour/contour/issues/2200).

 Contour runs 5 CI jobs: